StokersWebsite/.github/Research/Ethics.md

 ![image](https://user-images.githubusercontent.com/73878099/175054504-7988a94b-8e43-41d8-91cf-9942a7f32535.png)
 ## Adverts
-When you create a application or website it is very tempting to allow ads so you can make money off of it. there are however also unethical aspects to this.
+When you create an application or website it is very tempting to allow ads so you can make money off of it. there are however also unethical aspects to this.
 [Advertisements are considered unethical](https://accountlearning.com/unethical-advertising-forms-effects-improve/) when they:
 - It gives false information.
 - It degrades the rival’s product or substitute product.